 When I was a kid, we had horror movies, of course.
 There’s Freddy, Jason, Chuckie, and don’t forget Poltergeist.
 Not wholesome by any stretch of the imagination, but surprisingly tame by today’s standards of what “horror entertainment” looks like.

 Desensitized to evil

-And yet there are enough examples of horror movies from my day that could be categorized as outright frightening and evil.
+And yet, there are enough examples of horror movies from my day that could be categorized as outright frightening and evil.
 Still, not many could match today’s blatantly demonic media.
 Even The Exorcist, as terrifying as it was, had a subject and a plot that told an actual story.
 It wouldn’t surprise me if it were labeled as merely suspense or drama by today’s standards.

 In fact, what you can watch on network television today is more graphically evil than many of the horror movies from not long ago.
-Not to mention the increasingly evil celebration that we call Halloween, further enhanced by the entertainment industry.
+Not to mention the blatantly evil celebration that we call Halloween, further enhanced by the entertainment industry.

 Would you agree that we have been desensitized to graphic displays of violence and evil?

 It’s like the line that represents shock factor is constantly being crossed and re-drawn.
 The entertainment industry, and horror movies in particular, seem to be an effective way to cross that line.